Current Ratio: Definition, Formula, and Free Calculator

 - Loans: Examples of current loan liabilities are any short-term loans or current maturities of long-term debts.

-Items that aren’t included in current liabilities include any long-term financial obligations not payable within a year.
-Examples include permanent commercial loans, other long-term loans, long-term leases, and bonds.
+Items that are excluded from current liabilities include any long-term financial obligations not payable within a year.
+Examples include the following:

-Generally, investors and other professionals consider a ratio between 1.2 and 2.0 to be a sign of a healthy business, indicating a company with the ability to meet short-term liabilities while also investing a healthy percentage of its working capital.
+Typically, investors and other professionals consider a ratio of anywhere from 1.2 to 2.0 to be a sign of a healthy business, indicating a company with the ability to meet short-term liabilities while also investing a healthy percentage of its working capital.
 A current ratio greater than 2.0 may indicate that a company isn’t investing its short-term assets efficiently.

 Why the Current Ratio Is Important